mysticatea/npm-run-all/README.md

     of tasks.
 By default, nothing.
 Set `process.stderr` in order to print to console.

-`runAll` returns a promise that becomes *fulfilled* when done all tasks.
+`runAll` returns a promise that becomes *fulfilled* when all tasks are completed.
-The promise will become *rejected* when any of tasks exited with non-zero code.
+The promise will become *rejected* when any of the tasks exit with a non-zero code.